Farman F.60 Goliath: Operational history

 Farman was quick to press the Goliath into service and made several publicity flights.
 On 8 February 1919, the Goliath flew 12 passengers from Toussus-le-Noble to RAF Kenley, near Croydon in 2 hours and 30 minutes.
 Since non-military flying was not permitted at that date, Lucien Bossoutrot and his passengers were all ex-military pilots who wore uniforms and carried mission orders for the circumstances.
 The pilot and passengers were well received in England.
 The return flight the following day took 2 hours and 10 minutes.

-In another publicity flight, on 3 April 1919, a Goliath with 14 passengers was flown to an altitude of 6,200 m (20,341 ft).
+In another publicity flight, on 3 April 1919, a Goliath with 14 passengers reached an altitude of 6,200 m (20,341 ft).
 On 11 August 1919, an F.60 flew eight passengers and a ton of supplies from Paris via Casablanca and Mogador to Koufa, 180 km north of Saint-Louis, Senegal, flying more than 4500 km.

 Many early European airlines used the F.60.
 In 1920, the Compagnie des Grands Express Aériens (CGEA) began scheduling regular flights between Le Bourget and Croydon.
 The Compagnie des Messageries Aériennes (CMA) soon followed suit.
 The Société Générale de Transports Aériens (SGTA) opened a Paris-Brussels route in July 1920, flown by the Goliath.
 In May 1921, this route was extended to Amsterdam.
 The Belgian airline Société Nationale pour l'Etude des Transports Aériens (SNETA) also opened a Brussels-London route in April 1921.